gerardroche/sublime-phpunit/README.md

 **`phpunit.development`** `<bool>` Default is false

-Enable/disable plugin development helper utilities.
+Enable/disable plugin development helper utilities e.g. adds a command to the command palette for running the plugin tests: "PHPUnit: Run All Plugin Tests"

-This setting does nothing when installed from Package Control e.g. adds command "PHPUnit: Run All Plugin Tests" to command palette.
+*Note: This setting does nothing when installed from Package Control because Package Control installations do not anything that is only useful for plugin development e.g. the plugin tests.*

 ## Contributing